apify/http-request/README.md

 The maximum number of redirects to follow.
 Default value is `20`

 #### options.timeoutSecs
-Integer containing the number of milliseconds to wait for a server to send response headers (and start the response body) before aborting the request.
+Integer containing the number of seconds to wait for a server to send response headers (and start the response body) before aborting the request.
 Note that if the underlying TCP connection cannot be established, the OS-wide TCP connection timeout will overrule the timeout option (the default in Linux can be anywhere from 20-120 seconds).